timotiusnc/gl-react-starter/README.md

 Before you proceed further, we'd like to say:

-**We hope you will gain knowledge just by reading the code and documentation without even using the starter itself**.
+**We hope you will gain knowledge just by reading the code and documentation even WITHOUT using the starter itself**.

 If you do use the starter, we hope: